-The proposed updates to Schedule 128 affect only those customers electing to leave PGE's Cost of Service or choosing Direct Access during the annual election window that opened November 15, 2021.
-As filed, the proposed Schedule 128 adjustment rate will range from -0.657 cents per kWh to 0.843 cents per kWh, dependent on schedule.
-Compared with last year's January update to Schedule 128, this is a decrease in the Schedule 128 adjustment.
-Staff found that the COS energy prices and forecasted market values of energy both increased compared to the previous year; however, the forecasted market values represented a far greater increase resulting in the substantially lower Schedule 128 prices.
+The proposed updates to Schedule 128 affect only those customers electing to leave PGE's Cost of Service or choosing Direct Access during the election window that opened February 15, 2022.
+The nine-month BOY short-term transition adjustment rates are based upon the same approved methodology used to establish the annual short-term transition adjustment rates that the Company filed in PGE Advice No. 21-40.

+As filed, the proposed Schedule 128 adjustment rate will range from -0.489 cents per kWh to 0.339 cents per kWh, dependent on schedule.
+Compared with last year's ninemonth BOY update, this represents an average decrease of approximately 100 percent in the Schedule 128 adjustment across schedules.
+Staff found that the COS energy prices and forecasted market values of energy both increased compared to the previous year; however, the forecasted market values represented a far greater increase resulting in the substantially lower Schedule 128 adjustments.

-As it is unknown how many customers will elect service through Schedule 128, the corresponding change in Company revenue is also unknown, but the transition adjustments are designed to alleviate potential cost-shifting.
+As it is unknown how many customers will elect service through Schedule 128, the corresponding change in Company revenue is also unknown.